Fiserv/unified-merchant-master/docs/specification/merchant/merchant.md

 # Merchant
-* **Description**: Stores basic but critical information about the merchant.
-Any merchant in UMM will always have this entity.
+* **Description**: Stores essential information about merchants, including contact details, business type, and contractual data, ensuring efficient transaction processing and management.
+Every merchant has an entry in this critical repository.
 * **API section**: root
 * **Table Name**: UMM.MERCHANT
 ## List of Fields: